Basic life support: Other countries

-Special Populations
+Special populations

 When performing BLS, laypeople and medical personnel are encouraged to remember that some groups of people have certain conditions that need to be taken into considerations.

 Pregnant women

 To relieve choking, chest thrusts should be used instead of abdominal thrusts when the patient is in late pregnancy.

-Obese
+Obese people

 If a patient of choking is obese and a rescuer cannot perform adequate abdominal thrusts, they are encouraged to instead perform chest thrusts.

 Infants

 To relieve choking, abdominal thrusts should not be used in infants under 1 year of age due to risk of causing injury.
-A sequence of back slaps and chest compressions are used instead.
+A sequence of back slaps and chest compressions are used instead if encouraging the infant to cough is ineffective.